English

 Most of the decisions on this project were about what not to include.
 No interior shots, no people, no full view of the room, no camera movement.
 The film works because it stays still and stays outside.

-The technical choices — volume snow, Marvelous Designer curtains — were made to support that restraint, not to show them off.
+The technical choices, volume-built snow and Marvelous Designer curtains, were made to support that restraint.
 The tools matter only because they made the simpler idea possible.